Frequently Asked Questions

 They are CSE 197, 198, 199.
-CSE 197 is primarily for internships and 198 and 199 are for research.
-More in depth information is available on the linked Course Description page.
+CSE 197 is an academic companion course for internships and 198 and 199 are for research.
+More in-depth information is available on the linked Course Description page.

 The CSE Department enforces all course prerequisites.
 Students should meet with their major advisor for long term planning.

-Yes, in general you can overlap your classes.
-Lower division courses may be overlapped without exception.
-You may also overlap upper division courses, but must first make sure that there are 10 upper division courses UNIQUE to each major before you can overlap the rest.
-See your major advisers to ask about which classes you may/would like to overlap.
+Yes, in general, you can overlap your classes.
+Lower-division courses may be overlapped without exception.
+You may also overlap upper-division courses, but must first make sure that there are 10 upper-division courses UNIQUE to each major before you can overlap the rest.
+See your major advisors to ask about which classes you may/would like to overlap.